HR-DataLab-Healthcare/RESEARCH_SUPPORT/PROJECTS/Generative_Agent_based_Data-Synthesis/Readme.md

 This repository provides a detailed overview of the numerical algorithms used in our paper, *"Privacy, Linguistic & Information Preserving Synthesis of Clinical Documentation Through Generative Agents"* **(Frontiers in AI)**.
 The accompanying Jupyter Notebooks are available in the [`CODE` directory](https://github.com/HR-DataLab-Healthcare/RESEARCH_SUPPORT/tree/main/PROJECTS/Generative_Agent_based_Data-Synthesis/CODE), which also includes notebooks for performing document-level assessment in the [`DESCRIPTOR` subdirectory](https://github.com/HR-DataLab-Healthcare/RESEARCH_SUPPORT/tree/main/PROJECTS/Generative_Agent_based_Data-Synthesis/CODE/DESCRIPTOR).

-The data pipeline at the core of our publication is grounded in *computational thinking*, systematically breaking down the complex challenge of clinical data synthesis protocol into a sequence of workflows.
-The process begins with ingesting and converting anonymized, real-world clinical notes from PDF to Markdown format [(FLOW01)](https://github.com/HR-DataLab-Healthcare/RESEARCH_SUPPORT/blob/main/PROJECTS/Generative_Agent_based_Data-Synthesis/CODE/FLOW01%2BFLOW02.ipynb), followed by rigorous data pseudonymization to safeguard patient privacy [(FLOW02)](https://github.com/HR-DataLab-Healthcare/RESEARCH_SUPPORT/blob/main/PROJECTS/Generative_Agent_based_Data-Synthesis/CODE/FLOW01%2BFLOW02.ipynb).
-We then generate realistic synthetic clinical notes by leveraging advanced large language model (LLM) techniques, comparing prompting alone [(FLOW03)](https://github.com/HR-DataLab-Healthcare/RESEARCH_SUPPORT/blob/main/PROJECTS/Generative_Agent_based_Data-Synthesis/CODE/FLOW03.ipynb) with a Generative Agent-based approach [(FLOW03_AGENT_BASED)](https://github.com/HR-DataLab-Healthcare/RESEARCH_SUPPORT/blob/main/PROJECTS/Generative_Agent_based_Data-Synthesis/CODE/FLOW03_OPENAI_AGENT_VERSION.ipynb).
-The pipeline concludes with a thorough evaluation of the generated data, assessing its quality and fidelity against multiple benchmarks [(FLOW04)](https://github.com/HR-DataLab-Healthcare/RESEARCH_SUPPORT/blob/main/PROJECTS/Generative_Agent_based_Data-Synthesis/CODE/FLOW04.ipynb).
+* The data pipeline at the core of our publication is grounded in *computational thinking*, systematically breaking down the complex challenge of clinical data synthesis protocol into a sequence of workflows.

+* The process begins with ingesting and converting anonymized, real-world clinical notes from PDF to Markdown format [(FLOW01)](https://github.com/HR-DataLab-Healthcare/RESEARCH_SUPPORT/blob/main/PROJECTS/Generative_Agent_based_Data-Synthesis/CODE/FLOW01%2BFLOW02.ipynb), followed by rigorous data pseudonymization to safeguard patient privacy [(FLOW02)](https://github.com/HR-DataLab-Healthcare/RESEARCH_SUPPORT/blob/main/PROJECTS/Generative_Agent_based_Data-Synthesis/CODE/FLOW01%2BFLOW02.ipynb).

+* We then generate realistic synthetic clinical notes by leveraging advanced large language model (LLM) techniques, comparing prompting alone [(FLOW03)](https://github.com/HR-DataLab-Healthcare/RESEARCH_SUPPORT/blob/main/PROJECTS/Generative_Agent_based_Data-Synthesis/CODE/FLOW03.ipynb) with a Generative Agent-based approach [(FLOW03_AGENT_BASED)](https://github.com/HR-DataLab-Healthcare/RESEARCH_SUPPORT/blob/main/PROJECTS/Generative_Agent_based_Data-Synthesis/CODE/FLOW03_OPENAI_AGENT_VERSION.ipynb).

+* The pipeline concludes with a thorough evaluation of the generated data, assessing its quality and fidelity against multiple benchmarks [(FLOW04)](https://github.com/HR-DataLab-Healthcare/RESEARCH_SUPPORT/blob/main/PROJECTS/Generative_Agent_based_Data-Synthesis/CODE/FLOW04.ipynb).

+* This final evaluation, detailed in the [Comparative Analysis of Synthetic vs. Genuine EHRs](#flow04-comparative-analysis-of-synthetic-vs-genuine-ehrs) section, is crucial for validating the utility of the synthetic data for research and development purposes.

+Additionally, we provide a modular, no-code Proof-of-Concept implemented as a [Flowise-based Agentflow](https://github.com/HR-DataLab-Healthcare/RESEARCH_SUPPORT/tree/main/PROJECTS/Generative_Agent_based_Data-Synthesis/AGENT-FLOWS#readme), offering an hands-on guide how to depoy and interact with this agentflow via Hugging Face Space.

-To facilitate understanding and reproducibility, each workflow is accompanied by a flow diagram that clarifies the progression and interconnections within the overall data pipeline.
-This structured approach enables readers not only to follow the logic behind our methodology, but also to readily adapt or extend the source code for a variety of new research applications.
+To facilitate understanding and reproducibility, each workflow is accompanied by a flow diagram that clarifies its progression and interconnections.
+This structured approach enables readers to follow the logic behind our methodology and adapt or extend the source code for new research applications. *

-We conclude with the flow diagram of our modular No-code Proof-of-Concept of a GA-assisted SHDG workflow as implemented via [Flowise based Agentflow](https://github.com/HR-DataLab-Healthcare/RESEARCH_SUPPORT/blob/main/PROJECTS/Generative_Agent_based_Data-Synthesis/AGENT-FLOWS/GA-ASSISTED-SHDG.json).

 #